best-shot/best-shot/packages/preset-env/readme.md

 The package will select the configuration file from `process.cwd()` according to the following priority.

-- best-shot.env.toml
+- ./best-shot/env.toml
-- best-shot.env.yaml
+- ./best-shot/env.yaml
-- best-shot.env.json
+- ./best-shot/env.json

 Then parse your env variable with `JSON.stringify` and pass it to `webpack.DefinePlugin`.